hannotify/http-how-teenagers-talk-to-their-parents/sections/4-status-codes.md

     <div class="fragment header" data-fragment-index="2">Common Use Cases</div>
     <div class="fragment span-3" data-fragment-index="2">
     <ul>
-        <li>The server does not recognize the request and is incapable of supporting it.
+        <li>The server does not recognize the request method and is incapable of supporting it.
     </ul>
     </div>
     <div class="fragment header" data-fragment-index="3">Usage Tips</div>